maubanel/Barber-Bot/UXResearch.md

 - How often do you get new customers ?
 - How often do you use razors versus scissors ?
 - Average time you spend per haircut on a customer ?
-- How many trimmers do you use ?
-Range ?
+- How many clipper guards do you use ?
+Most popular ?
 - Describe your ideal customer ?
 - What is a fair haircut price for your labor ?
 - How do deal with new clients or children ?
 Techniques ?